Introducing the crunchy and oh so effortless cauliflower fried rice!

 Meal Prepping Keto Rice

 Some of my favorite low carb lunch ideas involve a variation of this keto rice.
 So, what I love to do is make up a big batch of cauliflower fried rice at the beginning of the week, and parse it into individual containers for low carb meal prep.

 You can store this cauliflower fried rice in either the fridge or the freezer for easy meals throughout the work week.

 Cauliflower Rice Variations

 Cauliflower rice is amazing in this cauliflower fried rice recipe, but it can be used for a ton of keto meals!
 Basically, whenever traditional rice is requested in a recipe, try cauliflower rice instead!
 Or another low carb rice variation, such as broccoli rice, butternut squash rice, and cabbage rice.

-From cauliflower fried rice Indian curry to Spanish style, here are a few other ideas to inspire you:
+From cauliflower fried rice Indian curry to Spanish style, here are a few other low carb food list ideas to inspire you: